 No actions will ever be required of members that would be against their personal beliefs or the beliefs of their church or home.
 Further, members are never asked to make pledges or participate in activities that would be contrary to their moral values or make them feel uncomfortable.

-What does Rainbow do?
+What do we do?
 Our Assemblies have business meetings twice a month to make decisions and discuss future plans.
 There are opportunities for community service by raising money and giving time to charities chosen by the members.
 We have fun activities, such as sleep-overs, mystery trips, bowling and snow tubing.
-We also travel all over the state and occasionally to others states visiting other Rainbow Girls.
+We also travel all over the state and occasionally to others states visiting other members.

-Do Rainbow Girls have a uniform?
-Rainbow does have a dress code policy that applies to members and adults, whether attending a local Assembly, Grand Assembly or Supreme Assembly, or when representing Rainbow elsewhere.
+Do we have a uniform?
+We do have a dress code policy that applies to members and adults, whether attending a local Assembly, Grand Assembly or Supreme Assembly, or when representing the organization elsewhere.
 The dress code specifies formal dresses for special meetings and semi-formal attire for other meetings.
-Surprisingly, Rainbow Girls enjoy the chance to “dress up” and discover the difference it makes when presenting themselves with grace and self-respect.
+We love the chance to dress up and discover the difference it makes when presenting themselves with grace and self-respect.

 What is the Ritual?
-The formal meetings and open ceremonies of Rainbow can be found in a book called the Ritual.
+The formal meetings and open ceremonies can be found in a book called the Ritual.
 When a member holds an office in the Assembly, she learns her station’s lecture from this book.
-By presenting a memorized lecture, Rainbow Girls learn about public speaking and leadership.
+By presenting a memorized lecture, we learn about public speaking and leadership.

 How can I join?
-Visit our Contact page to find an Assembly near you or email our Supreme Inspector to help start a Rainbow Assembly in your area.
+Visit our Contact page to find an Assembly near you or email our Supreme Inspector to help start an Assembly in your area.
 Then, ask if you can attend any upcoming activities so you and your family can meet the other members and adults.
-If you are ready to join now, then request a application for membership from the Mother Advisor.
+If you are ready to join now, then request an application for membership from the Mother Advisor.
 After you fill it out we begin the process of welcoming you into the assembly.

 Are there opportunities for younger girls?
 Yes!
-Rainbow Pledge is a group for girls aged 7 - 10 and is sponsored by a local Rainbow Assembly.
+Pledge is a group for girls aged 6 - 9 and is sponsored by a local Assembly.
 Pledge Group activities are based on the amount of interest in an area, so if your local Assembly doesn't currently have an active Pledge Group, please contact the Mother Advisor to get one started!